PRIORITIES

 As a mother and a grandmother of six, Public Safety is a top priority for me.
 I am concerned every day about their safety as well as those in my community.
 Whether they are in school, at a movie theater, at a parade, sightseeing, or just shopping with their mom, the potential for harm is everywhere.
 With the increase in mass shootings, extreme weather and fire events caused by Climate Change or, most recently the Global COVID19 pandemic it is critical that we have properly trained and equipped personnel at those government agencies responsible for our safety.
 A targeted increase in Federal funding and grants for state and local, law enforcement, fire, rescue and emergency services, for training and equipment that adhere to specific standards.

 Some recent legislation that has come out of the 117th Congress and signed into law the, Inflation Reduction Act, Infrastructure Investment and Jobs Act, and the Bipartisan Safer Communities Act, begins to address some of these threats to Public Safety such as Climate Change and Gun Safety.
-My opponent Greg Steube opposed the Bipartisan Safer Communities Act signed into law on 6/25/2022.
-However, they do not go far enough.
-There are bills that have passed the House of Representatives in this Congress, but not the Senate, one among them is George Floyd Justice in Policing Act of 2021 that directly address Public Safety and the funding and training for those responsible in government for those services.
-Elect me to represent you in Congress this fall and I will fight for everyday Americans like you and your families to ensure you feel safer in the new CD17 covering all of Sarasota and Charlotte Counties and part of Lee County.
+Scott Franklin opposed the Bipartisan Safer Communities Act signed into law on 6/25/2022 even though Gun Violence is now the number one killer of our children in the U.S. These laws do not go far enough.
+We need Universal background checks including closing the gun show loophole and much more to protect our children and communities from gun violence.
+There are bills that have passed the House of Representatives in this Congress, but not the Senate, one among them is George Floyd Justice in Policing Act of 2021 that directly address Public Safety and the funding and training for those responsible in government for those services and eliminates qualified immunity for law enforcement.
+Elect me to represent you in Congress this fall and I will fight for everyday Americans like you and your families to ensure you feel safer in the new CD18 covering most of Polk County, all of DeSoto, Highlands, Hardee, Hendry, Okeechobee, Glades counties, and a small part of Collier County (half of Immokalee).

 • “I, Andrea Doria Kale, do solemnly swear that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely, without any mental reservation or purpose of evasion, and that I will well and faithfully discharge the duties of the office on which I am about to enter.
 So help me God.”
-I will take this solemn oath on January 3, 2023 when you the people of Florida’s 17th Congressional District elect me to the 118th Congress as your U.S. Representative.
-The same oath my opponent Greg Steube took when you chose him in 2018.
-The difference between he and I is I take this oath seriously, he has neither well, nor faithfully, discharged the duties of his office by only defending one Amendment of the Constitution on your behalf, the Second Amendment, and has ignored his obligation to the rest.
+I will take this solemn oath on January 3, 2025 when you the people of Florida’s 18th Congressional District elect me to the 119th Congress as your U.S. Representative.
+The same oath my opponent Scott Franklin took when you chose him in 2022.
+The difference between he and I is I take this oath seriously, he has neither well, nor faithfully, discharged the duties of his office by only defending one Amendment of the Constitution on your behalf, the Second Amendment, and has ignored the rest.

 Amendment IX of the Constitution of the United States: The enumeration in the Constitution, of certain rights, shall not be construed to deny or disparage others retained by the people.
 I pledge to protect all of your rights and freedoms, all of the people’s rights enumerated and not enumerated in the Constitution.
 Many Supreme Court decisions have referred to the Ninth Amendment in its decisions most notably the 1973 decision Roe v.
 Wade.
 Overturned in Dobbs v.
 Jackson on June 24, 2022 returning the “Right to Privacy” back to the 50 States in a 6-3 decision by a mostly Conservative Court.
 Three of the Conservative justices were appointed under the Trump Administration.